 7. Cramping pain

 The location of the pain can give you a clue about what body systems are involved, Hollander says.
-“In pancreatic diseases the pain often goes straight from the front to the back,” he adds.
+“In pancreatic diseases the pain often goes straight from the front to the back,” he added.
 “Pain located in the upper abdomen may be caused by an ulcer.
 Pain that is lower down could be related to colitis or an obstruction.”

 Ultimately, we’d all be a lot better off if we talked with friends about our abdominal pain instead of suffering in silence.
-That’s one reason why Potter decided to share her diagnosis on Instagram.